PiJoules/bug-free-palm-tree/README.md

 Creating, Displaying, and Storing a Survey/Test to a File

 ## Usage
 Everything is handled in a Makefile.
+This program was meant to run and compile on Tux since I don't want to use an IDE.

 To run normally:
 ```sh